orkunmuti/contractor-event-sourcing/server/README.md

 ### Scripts

-In order to run the application, just open the server folder and run `npm start` command.
+In order to run the application, just open the server folder and run `npm install` and  `npm start` consecutively.
 The application will start serving at port `5000`.

 ## Architecture